kasperbn/value_object_ar/Readme.md

 Wrap a value in a class like this:

     class Product < ActiveRecord::Base
-      value_object :currency, Currency
+      value_object :currency, CurrencyValueObject
     end

-    class Currency
+    class CurrencyValueObject

-      attr_accessor :currency
+      attr_accessor :value

-      def initialize(currency)
+      def initialize(value)
-        @currency = currency
+        @value = value
       end

       def hipstier_than_bitcoin?
-        "#{currency}?
+        "#{value}?
 Probably not"
       end

     end

-Call the methods of `Currency` like this:
+Call the methods of `CurrencyValueObject` like this:

     product = Product.new(currency: 'DKK')
     product.currency.hipstier_than_bitcoin? # => "DKK?
 Probably not"